-Vote for Product of the Year at The ASSEMBLY Show
+Vote for Product of the Year during The ASSEMBLY Show

-More than 300 exhibitors are displaying the latest products and services at the 8th annual ASSEMBLY Show.
-Fasteners, power tools, adhesives, dispensing equipment, conveyors, robots, software, and, of course, automated assembly systems are among the myriad new products on display.
+Hundreds of exhibitors will be displaying the latest products and services at the 9th annual ASSEMBLY Show.
+Fasteners, power tools, adhesives, dispensing equipment, conveyors, robots, software, and, of course, automated assembly systems are among the myriad new products this year.

-To help draw attention to the breadth and quality of new technologies on display, we’re holding the 3rd annual “Product of the Year” contest at the show, and you—the attendees—will be the judges.
+To help draw attention to the breadth and quality of new technologies, we're holding the 3rd annual “Product of the Year” contest, and you—the attendees—will be the judges.
 A total of 20 products will be nominated across five categories that we think are particularly innovative.
-All you have to do is vote for your favorite when you visit the exhibit hall on Tuesday, October 27 or Wednesday, October 28.
-Voting will take place in booth #2325.
-The winners in each category will be announced Thursday, Oct.
-29, at 9:30 a.m. in Learning Theater #1.
+All you have to do is vote for your favorite when you attend the 2021 event.
+Winners in each category will be announced Thursday, Oct.
+28, 2021.